Serena Williams accuses umpire of sexism in US Open loss

 The umpire instantly awarded a game to Osaka, citing a “verbal abuse call” against Williams.

-It was at this point that Williams sought out the referee and said the harsh call had been made because of her gender.
+It was at this point that Williams sought out the referee and argued that the harsh call had been made because of her gender.

 “Do you know how many other men do things that are much worse than that?
 This is not fair.
 There’s a lot of men out here that have said a lot of things, and because they are men, that doesn’t happen to them,” she said to the referee.